A FAMILY RETREAT

 SLOPE RECONSTRUCTION AND STAIRS AT B2

-The drop in elevation between driveway and entrance of Bungalow 2 was the most difficult to negotiate.
-A very narrow space over a cliff, we needed to insert a staircase that would be halfway in the air secured into the rock, as the building was already built.
+The steep drop between the driveway and Bungalow 2’s entrance, in a narrow space over a cliff, required a staircase suspended halfway in the air and anchored into the rock after the building was already complete.

 SLOPE RECONSTRUCTION AND STAIRS AT B3 AND B4